SimpleArt/pyroot/README.md

 - `x_tol, r_tol` controls initial step-sizes, preventing slow initial convergence when the bracketing interval is significantly larger.
 - `refine` controls the number of additional iterations ran after `x_err` or `r_err` are reached.
 By default set to run 15 iterations, but usually only takes 3 iterations.
 - `mean` controls the behavior of bisection-like iterations.
 By default, employs tricks to improve convergence on large intervals.

+**Note**: Nothing is included for termination based on the number of iterations.
+This is because most cases will terminate in less than 25 iterations already.
+If one truly wishes to terminate based on a set number of iterations, the `solver_generator` may be used to terminate based on a fixed number of iterations, or other termination conditions, such as the magnitude of `f(x)`.
+If one does this, it should be noted that the last produced iteration need not be the best estimate of the root.

 ### Method Parameters